BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 ```

-As both versions are written for `Ivy` you might think how to use it right now?
+As both versions are written for `Ivy` you might wonder how to use it right now?
 I can inform you that there are also several other libs out there for `ViewEngine`.